Filtered deformations of elliptic algebras: Resolutions of elliptic algebras

 which since $\rank(\Phi_V(M))=0$ again forces $\Phi_V(M)$ to be a semistable sheaf.

-When $\mu(M)\ne \mu(V)$, the (co)kernel is a shift of $\Phi_V(M)$, so is semistable; when equality holds (forcing injectivity), this fails, but the morphism is between semistable bundles of the same slope, and thus the cokernel must also have that slope (which also agrees with the slope of $\Phi_V(M)$).
+If $\mu(M)>\mu(V)$, the map vanishes, so the cokernel is certainly semistable.
+When $\mu(M)<\mu(V)$, the (co)kernel is a shift of $\Phi_V(M)$, so is semistable by Proposition \ref{prop:phiM_preserves_shifted_sheaves}; when equality holds (forcing injectivity), this fails, but the morphism is between semistable bundles of the same slope, and thus the cokernel must also have that slope (which also agrees with the slope of $\Phi_V(M)$).

 Since $\mu(\Phi_V(M))$ is a linear fractional function of $\mu(M)$, the surjective region in terms of $\mu(\Phi_V(M))$ is the image of the interval $(\mu(V)+\frac{\gcd(r,d)}{r^2},\infty]$ under that LFT, giving the stated result. \end{proof}